 What is Helmholtz doing to achieve this goal?

-The programme Matter and the Universe was newly formed from its predecessors elementary particle physics, hadrons & nuclei and astroparticle physics.
-They will be developed together in the future as three programme topics T1) Fundamental Particles and Forces, T2) Cosmic Matter in the Laboratory and T3) Matter and Radiation from the Universe.
-The research programme is unique worldwide due to this bundling of expertise and this thematic breadth and width.
-It is supported by high-performance research infrastructures like accelerator facilities, large-scale detectors, data centres, observatories, and other..
+The program Matter and the Universe was newly formed from its predecessors elementary particle physics, hadrons & nuclei and astroparticle physics.
+They will be developed together in the future as three program topics T1) Fundamental Particles and Forces, T2) Cosmic Matter in the Laboratory and T3) Matter and Radiation from the Universe.
+The research program is unique worldwide due to this bundling of expertise and this thematic breadth and width.
+It is supported by high-performance research infrastructures like accelerator facilities, large-scale detectors, data centers, observatories, and more.

 Furthermore, the Helmholtz Association maintains a lively network with German universities and international partners.
-These strategic partnerships in the research field Matter should be further developed by means of a novel network consisting of programmes, alliances and communities (“MUTLink”),to enrich scientific discussions and to raise synergies.
+These strategic partnerships in the research field Matter should be further developed by means of a novel network consisting of programs, alliances and communities (“MUTLink”), to enrich scientific discussions and to raise synergies.

 Examples of research

 The production and detailed description of heavy elements are a characteristic of the GSI Helmholtz Centre for Heavy Ion Research, whose work-program will be heavily extended due to the large-scale facility FAIR (Facility for Antiproton and Ion Research).
 The Forschungszentrum Jülich (FZJ) is also involved in these efforts.
 The FZJ is preparing a novel measurement of the electric dipole moment of protons with the aid of the storage ring COSY.
 This property could be significant for the obvious complete disappearance of anti-matter from the universe.
 The interactions between quarks and the validity of further fundamental symmetries between matter and anti-matter are in the focus of the BELLE experiment at the SuperKEKB accelerator in Japan.